hdShang/arxiv-daily/docs/cs-AI/2025-08-05/papers/250803125v1-attack-the-messages-not-the-agents-a-multi-round-adaptive-stealthy-t.md

 ---
 layout: default
-title: Attack the Messages, Not the Agents: A Multi-round Adaptive Stealthy Tampering Framework for LLM-MAS
+title: "Attack the Messages, Not the Agents: A Multi-round Adaptive Stealthy Tampering Framework for LLM-MAS"
 ---

 # Attack the Messages, Not the Agents: A Multi-round Adaptive Stealthy Tampering Framework for LLM-MAS